RED: Robust Event-Guided Motion Deblurring with Modality-Specific Disentanglement: Introduction

-In this paper, we present a Robust Event-guided Deblurring network (RED) with modality-specific disentangled representation.
-First, we introduce a Robustness-Oriented Perturbation Strategy (RPS), which mimics realistic under-reporting events by varying DVS thresholds, enabling the network to adapt to diverse event dropouts.
-It simultaneously expose key issues of deblurring network in practice: indiscriminate extraction or naive fusion introduces unreliable features, and the absence of weak events makes deblurring more difficult.
-To address these issues and effectively adapt to RPS, a Modality-specific Representation Mechanism (MRM) is designed to disentangle semantic, motion, and cross-modality features.
+To tackle the above challenges, we present RED, a Robust Event-guided Deblurring network built on modality-specific disentanglement.
+First, we introduce a Robustness-Oriented Perturbation Strategy (RPS) that mimics realistic threshold-induced under-reporting by varying DVS trigger thresholds, exposing the network to diverse event dropouts and improving robustness under unknown capture conditions.
+Built upon this setting, RED follows the principle of `disentangle first and then fuse selectively'.
+In detail, the Modality-specific Representation Mechanism (MRM) is designed to disentangle semantic, motion, and cross-modality features.
 By separating semantic information from images and motion details from events before fusion, MRM prevents corrupted event characteristics from overwhelming image semantics and allows our RED to retain useful motion priors.
-Finally, two modules are designed to achieve coadjutant interactions: a Motion Saliency Enhancer Module (MSEM) that transfers motion-sensitive priors to enhance spatial details easily lost in blur, and an Event Semantic Engraver Module (ESEM) that delineate semantic characteristics from images into deeper event encoding, mitigating the semantic deficiency caused by sparse events.
-In this way, RED achieves reliable deblurring through robust event adaptability, disentangled representation learning, and effective cross-modal interaction.
-In summary, our main contributions are as follows: \begin{enumerate} \item{ We propose RED for robust event-guided motion deblurring.
-Extensive experiments demonstrate our RED outperforms existing methods in both deblurring quality and robustness on synthetic and real-world datasets. } \item{ RPS exposes our RED to diverse under-reporting events in various DVS thresholds, enhancing the robustness and adaptability to real-world conditions. } \item{ MRM is tailored to factorize feature space into semantic and temporal dimensions for disentangled modality-specific representation, while robust motion-sensitive priors and compensatory semantic context are interacted by MSEM and ESEM. } \end{enumerate}
+With these reliable disentangled features, two modules are designed to achieve coadjutant interactions: the Motion Saliency Enhancer Module (MSEM) that transfers motion-sensitive priors to enhance spatial details easily lost in blur, and the Event Semantic Engraver Module (ESEM) that delineates semantic characteristics from images into deeper event encoding, mitigating the semantic deficiency caused by sparse events.
+In this way, RED achieves reliable deblurring through robust event adaptability, disentangled representation, and selective interaction.
+In summary, our main contributions are as follows:

+\begin{enumerate} \item{ We propose RED for robust event-guided motion deblurring.
+Extensive experiments demonstrate our RED outperforms existing methods in both deblurring quality and robustness on synthetic and real-world datasets. } \item{ RPS exposes our RED to diverse under-reporting events, enhancing the robustness and adaptability to real-world conditions. } \item{ {MRM first factorizes feature space into semantic and temporal dimensions for modality-specific disentanglement, and then robust motion-sensitive priors and compensatory semantic context are interacted by MSEM and ESEM.} } \end{enumerate}